 The North Craven Heritage Trust was set up in 1968 to encourage interest in, and to help safeguard, the distinctive beauty, history and character of the North Craven area.
 It encourages high standards of architecture and town planning, promotes the preservation and sympathetic development of the area’s special historical features and helps to protect its natural environment.
 It arranges lectures, walks and local events and publishes booklets about the North Craven area.
 The annual Journal aims to keep members informed of the Trust’s activities.

 The Moonbeams are a Dales-based band playing original contemporary folk music reflecting their love of the landscapes and life of our beautiful Dales.
-Centred around songwriter and guitarist Jon Avison (erstwhile Deputy Chief Executive of the Yorkshire Dales National Park Authority), with Jen Haines on Viola, Ben Avison on Vocals, Mandolin, Banjo and Accordion, and Double Bass man Ken Hill, their ‘Songs from the Dales’ carry you on a lyrical journey through the fells and dales.
-Their recently released and critically acclaimed debut album ‘Sparrowhawk’s Eye’ is full of songs with peaks to be climbed, wooing to be done, lessons to be learned, and journeys home via limestone, lakes, stepping stones, and becks.
-A donation of £2 from the sale of each CD will be shared equally between the Yorkshire Dales Society and the Yorkshire Dales Millennium Trust.
+Centred around songwriter and guitarist Jon Avison (erstwhile Deputy Chief Executive of the Yorkshire Dales National Park Authority and former Chairman of Yorkshire Dales Society), with Jen Haines on Viola, Ben Avison on Vocals, Mandolin, Banjo and Accordion, and Double Bass man Ken Hill, their ‘Songs from the Dales’ carry you on a lyrical journey through the fells and dales.

 The Library, operated by North Yorkshire County Council, provides many services for local people.
 In addition to the lending and reference libraries there are a range of other aspects.
 Housebound residents and their carers may be eligible for a free home delivery service operated fortnightly by local volunteers.
 Other Library activities are The Library Circle (over 55s), Rhyme Time & Story Time (under 5s) and a weekly Family History Surgery.
 Skipton Library holds the pretigious Rowley Collection of over 500 historic photographs of old Skipton.
 The photographs may be viewed in the Petyt Library or on-line for free.
 The Rowley Collection is also the basis of an online community history project to which volunteers are welcome.